hotwax/oms-documentation/netsuite/Flows/exchanges/exchanges.md

 ### Synchronize Web Exchanges to NetSuite

 Exchange orders that are created in Shopify are imported into HotWax Commerce just like regular sales orders.
-Given that exchanges are created by Loop in Shopify, they are assigned the sales channel "Loop Exchange" within Shopify.
-Consequently, all exchange orders imported into HotWax Commerce have a "Loop Exchange” sales channel as well.
+Given that exchanges are created by Loop in Shopify, they are assigned the sales channel `Loop Exchange` within Shopify.
+Consequently, all exchange orders imported into HotWax Commerce have a `Loop Exchange` sales channel as well.

 When it comes to pushing sales order data from HotWax Commerce to NetSuite, the handling of all web orders remains consistent irrespective of the sales channel they originate from.
 The generated order feed from HotWax commerce is also generic, similar to that of regular orders.
 This means that HotWax can synchronize web exchange orders to NetSuite in the same manner it synchronizes regular orders.